 for a good example of the differences.
 Both Moringa, but very different.

-Moringa Stenopetala seeds are a bit harder to obtain than Moringa Oleifera, but we have
+Moringa Stenopetala seeds are a bit harder to obtain than Moringa Oleifera, but we usually have a good supply on hand.
+On occasion, we run out, but eventually get more.

 "Hi!
 My name is Stan.